 - any problems you may experience.

-- finding out about your medical history, general health, and how any previous pregnancies were
+- Find out about your medical history, general health, and how any previous pregnancies were

-- the ethnic origins of you and your partner to find out whether your baby may be at risk of certain genetic inherited conditions
+- Ask for the ethnic origins of you and your partner to find out whether your baby may be at risk of certain genetic inherited conditions

-- estimate baby’s position and size, and listening to the baby’s heartbeat
+- Estimate the baby’s position and size, and listen to the baby’s heartbeat

 How many antenatal visits will I have?

-The frequency of your antenatal visits is determined by the doctor’s assessments.
-Pregnancies with possible complications would come with more antenatal visits, for example, if a mother has gestational diabetes, the doctor needs to monitor the pregnancy more closely than others.
+The frequency of your antenatal visits is determined by the results of your assessments.
+Pregnancies with possible complications would come with more antenatal visits, for example, if a mother has gestational diabetes or sickle cell disease, the doctor needs to monitor the pregnancy more closely than others.

 In most hospitals in Nigeria, they schedule you to have one visit per month until the pregnancy is about 22 weeks.
 Then one visit every two weeks till about 32 weeks and once a week till birth.